 To reduce your liability, take the following steps:

-- When learning of a dangerous situation, take action without haste.
+When learning of a dangerous situation, take action without haste.

-- Fix security lights ASAP.
+Fix security lights ASAP.

-- Consider hiring security guards or setting surveillance equipment.
+Consider hiring security guards or setting surveillance equipment.

-- Keep nearby trees and shrubs trimmed so that they don’t provide cover for illicit activity.
+Keep nearby trees and shrubs trimmed so that they don’t provide cover for illicit activity.

 To limit the likelihood of having criminal activity on your property, the following measures can be invaluable.

-- Screen tenants carefully.
+Screen residents carefully.

-- Explicitly prohibit drug dealing and other criminal activity in the lease and evict anyone who commits an infraction.
+Explicitly prohibit drug dealing and other criminal activity in the lease and evict anyone who commits an infraction.

-- Consult with police the minute you discover illegal activity.
+Consult with police the minute you discover illegal activity.

-3. Windows and Screens
+3. Windows and screens

-Landlords and property management companies have been found liable when children die or are hurt by falling out of windows.
+Owners and property management companies have been found liable when children die or are hurt by falling out of windows.
 To protect yourself from facing a similar situation, take the following precautionary measures.

 Tell parents before their move-ins that open windows, especially low ones, are dangerous.

-- If you say you will install a window screen, it’s your responsibility to do so.
+If you say you will install a window screen, it’s your responsibility to do so.

-- If a screen you installed is damaged, replace or repair it ASAP.
+If a screen you installed is damaged, replace or repair it ASAP.

-4. Secondhand Smoke
+4. Secondhand smoke

 You can ban smoking around or in your property in your lease agreement.
-However, being able to smoke is something potential tenants may consider when deciding whether to move in or renew their lease.
+However, being able to smoke is something potential residenets may consider when deciding whether to move in or renew their lease.
 Instead, you can designate smoking areas where smoke won’t drift into units or common areas.

 Also, make sure smoke can’t travel via a duct system or drift from one balcony to another.

-5. Bed Bugs
+5. Bed bugs

 For this reason, it is paramount to be proactive and to document everything you do, especially if your property is in an area prone to bed bugs.

-- Include a provision that requires synthetic covers on mattresses and bedsprings.
+Include a provision that requires synthetic covers on mattresses and bedsprings.

 Stipulate in the lease that bed bugs must be reported and that all steps recommended by the pest control company must be followed, including the disposal of any possessions.

 Don’t risk an infestation.
 Contact pest control the minute you suspect anything.

-6. Slips and Falls
+6. Slips and falls

-Landlords are liable for slip and fall accidents if they fail to install appropriate lighting, remove obstacles, or provide adequate accessibility.
+Owners are liable for slip and fall accidents if they fail to install appropriate lighting, remove obstacles, or provide adequate accessibility.

 The most common areas where these accidents occur include:

-Landlords can be sued if:
+Owners can be sued if:

-- Should have known because the risk was obvious.
+Should have known because the risk was obvious.

-- They knew of the potential hazard but did nothing about it.
+They knew of the potential hazard but did nothing about it.

-Were responsible for the dangerous area because they:
+Owners are responsible for the dangerous area because they:

-- Spilled liquids or other slippery materials.
+Spilled liquids or other slippery materials.

-- Didn’t repair worn or damaged areas.
+Didn’t repair worn or damaged areas.

-- Failed to maintain common areas like laundry rooms or backyard.
+Failed to maintain common areas like laundry rooms or backyard.

-7. Harm Caused by Employees
+7. Harm caused by employees

-And since it’s their job to do so, property managers are less likely to neglect their landlord responsibilities than an investor who’s hoping to take care of their real estate quickly because they have limited time and resources.
+And since it’s their job to do so, property managers are less likely to neglect their owner responsibilities than an investor who’s hoping to take care of their real estate quickly because they have limited time and resources.